Kong/docs.konghq.com/app/_hub/kong-inc/ai-azure-content-safety/how-to/_index.md

 ## Examples

-You can configure the plugin with an array of supported categories as defined by the Azure SaaS itself:
+You should configure the plugin with an array of supported categories as defined in the [Content Services REST API documentation](https://westus.dev.cognitive.microsoft.com/docs/services/content-safety-service-2023-10-01/operations/TextOperations_AnalyzeText), for example using all four supported categories in this API version:

 <!-- vale off-->
 {% plugin_example %}